Officials: 3,200 pounds of cocaine seized at port

 The cocaine was discovered on Feb.
 28 during a container inspection in Newark and had a street value of an estimated $77 million, officials said.
 The drugs were wrapped in over 60 packages that were readily discovered when the container was opened.

-Units of the federal Drug Enforcement Administration, Homeland Security Investigations, the NYPD and New York Sate Police played roles in the joint investigation.
+Units of the federal Drug Enforcement Administration, Homeland Security Investigations, the NYPD and New York State Police played roles in the joint investigation.

 "Cocaine, New York's nemesis of the 90's, is back, indicating traffickers push to build an emerging customer base of users mixing cocaine with fentanyl," said Ray Donovan, New York DEA special agent in charge, in a statement.